-Year I includes courses that provide basic knowledge and principles within graphics/visual design and technology, and knowledge about digital information systems.
-Theoretical studies in marketing, marketing communication, economics and entrepreneurship are also included.
-After the first year, students should have sufficient theoretical knowledge to be able to create simple productions within the relevant sub-area.
+Year I includes courses that provide basic knowledge and principles within graphics/visual design and technology, and knowledge about internet-based applications and the development of these.
+Foundational studies in Human-Computer Interaction and programming are also provided.
+After the first year, students should have sufficient theoretical knowledge to be able to create simple web products and visual communication within the relevant sub-area.

 During year 2, more in-depth knowledge is provided within the above, and the programme should also give an understanding of how information, communication and technology create benefits together for society and the individual.
-The concept of user experience design is introduced during year 1, and more in-depth knowledge within interaction design is provided during year 2.
-Here, knowledge is provided - and application projects are carried out - in connection with how to create different types of digital solutions and services with visual and graphical expressions, and that provide a consistent user experience on different platforms.
-One example could be improving or adapting a user interface for a smartphone that goes with another digital product or service.
+The concept of user experience design is introduced during year 1, and more in-depth knowledge within human-computer interaction is provided during year 2.
+Here, knowledge is provided - and application projects are carried out - in connection with how to create different types of digital solutions and services and content with visual and graphical expressions, and that provide a consistent user experience on different platforms.

-Students' method knowledge is gradually deepened in terms of both design principles and digital solutions, and during year 3 concept thinking is expanded.
+Students' method knowledge is gradually deepened in terms of both design principles and digital solutions, and during year 3 concept thinking is expanded during the final thesis project.
 Theoretical knowledge is interwoven into projects, in which students must take into account ethical values, cognition, benefits, design principles and economic conditions.
 In this way, they gain an overall perspective of how digital solutions and users interact, including both opportunities and limitations.
-Target group and competitor analyses, user tests, personas for choice of method and channel, etc. are carried out for the planning and implementation of the project.
+Target group and competitor analyses, user tests, personas for choice of method and channel, etc. are carried out for the planning and implementation of the projects.
 Current research within the subject area is introduced during year 1, and is then kept relevant and deepened throughout the programme so that students feel comfortable discussing relevant research issues.

 The programme includes courses to provide greater breadth within project management, leadership and organisation.
-At the end of the programme, during the Industrial Placement Course, students apply and consolidate their theoretical knowledge in practice at a company, an organisation or similar during an extended period, ensuring that they are well prepared for their forthcoming professional lives.
+In year 2, during the Industrial Placement Course, students apply and consolidate their theoretical knowledge in practice at a company, an organisation or similar during an extended period, ensuring that they are well prepared for their forthcoming professional lives.
 Through the degree project and the Industrial Placement Course, students gain an insight into their need for skills development and their need for additional knowledge within the field.
 Sustainable development is one of JTH's fundamental concepts, and is a recurring theme throughout the programme and the three concept courses.

-For those students who intend to study the User Experience Design and IT Architecture (120 credits) master's programme in informatics at JTH, an adapted preparatory course package is offered.
 During year 3, students also have the opportunity to carry out studies abroad with relevant course content.